Colchis: Prehistory and earliest references

-The Colchians were governed by their own kings in the earliest ages, that Sesostris king of Egypt was overcome in Scythia, and put to fight, by the king of Colchis, which if true, that the Colchians not only had kings in those times, but were a very powerful people.
+The Colchians were governed by their own kings in the earliest ages, that Sesostris king of Egypt was overcome in Scythia, and put to flight, by the king of Colchis, which if true, that the Colchians not only had kings in those times, but were a very powerful people.

 Many modern theories suggest that the ancestors of the Laz-Mingrelians constituted the dominant ethnic and cultural presence in the region in antiquity, and hence played a significant role in the ethnogenesis of the modern Georgians.

 Pausanias, a 1st-century BC Greek geographer, citing the poet Eumelos, assigned Aeëtes, the mythological first king of Colchis, a Greek origin.

+Scytho-Cimmerian invasions

+Starting from the 8th century BC, Colchis was invaded by Scythians and Cimmerians migrating from Central Asia into the Pontic steppes Scythians would go on to establish a base on the former territory of the kingdom, from where they performed raids and campaigns in Media and Anatolia.